 The O-gauge tooling used to make Kusan trains has been owned by other companies.
 AMT, which incorporated in 1948, preceded Kusan.
 In 1954, AMT changed its name to Auburn Model Trains.
 The Kusan Corporation acquired Auburn later that same year and made toy trains as Kusan-Auburn.
 Kusan continued making trains in the United States until 1960, when production ceased due to poor sales.
 Kusan Electricos Trenes were produced and sold in Mexico from 1960 to 1968.

 Andy Kriswalus acquired the tooling from Kusan in 1967 and began producing a line of rolling stock under the Kris Model Trains name.
 In the 1980's, Williams Electric Trains obtained much of the former AMT-Kusan tooling from Kris.
 For a time, Frank's Roundhouse produced rolling stock using some of the original molds.
 K-Line Trains purchased most of the old tooling from Williams in 1985.
 In 2002, Taylor Made Trucks sold a four-wheel Lionel switcher, as a load on one of their trucks, that was made from the former Kusan and Williams molds.
-Bachmann Trains (formerly Williams) and Ready Made Trains (RMT) still use some of the original tooling today.
+Bachmann Trains (formerly Williams), Ready Made Trains (RMT) and Menards use some of the original tooling today.